If money is tight and expenses are growing, consider boosting your income by joining the gig economy.

 How to take advantage of the gig economy

-Rover is among a growing number of websites that enable people to find freelance work.
+Rover is among a growing number of websites that help people find freelance work.
 Joining these sites is generally free and as simple as signing up for an account, although potential workers are often screened before they can start soliciting work.

 Signing up for a Rover account, for example, entails simply providing your name, email address and ZIP code.
 Rover also conducts background checks.